cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 ## Overview
-CakeIO provides CakeDir objects that offer a comprehensive and ergonomic interface for directory traversal and other common directory IO operations.
+Cake IO provides CakeDir objects that offer a comprehensive and ergonomic interface for directory traversal and other common directory IO operations.
 Just like CakeFile objects, CakeDir objects store their paths using CakePath objects.
 In addition to their path, however, CakeDir objects also have a special array of [CakeFileExt](file-extensions.md) objects, called the **file extension filter**, which can be used to filter the results when traversing through the files of a directory.

 --8<-- "native-bp-diff.md"